-- “Or what man is among you who – when his son asks for bread – he won’t give him a stone will he?
+- “Or what man is among you who – when his son will ask for bread – he won’t give him a stone will he?

 - “Or if he will ask for a fish, he won’t give him a snake will he?

 - “Therefore, if you being evil *know to give good gifts to your children, how much more will your Father in the heavens give good things to the men who ask Him?

-- “In all things therefore – whatever you desire that men might do for you – you must also do for them, for this is the law and the prophets.
+- “In all things therefore – whatever you desire that men might do for you – you must also do thusly to them, for this is the law and the prophets.

 - “For narrow is the gate, and *constricting is3“constricting is” is a single word in the Greek.
 It refers to compressing via pressure, in a way that makes you feel constricted, restricted, or hemmed in. the way leading to life, and the men who find it are few.

 Know them by their fruit

-- “Beware of false prophets who come to you in sheep’s clothes, but inside they are marauding wolves.
+- “Beware of the false prophets who come to you in sheep’s clothes, but inside they are marauding wolves.

 - “You will know them from their fruit.
 They don’t gather grapes from thorn bushes, or figs from thistles do they?

 - “So every good tree produces noble fruit, but a rotten tree produces bad fruit.

 - “A good tree isn’t able to produce bad fruit, nor is a rotten tree able to produce noble fruit.

 - “Every tree not producing noble fruit is cut off and thrown into the fire.

 - “Therefore, you will know them from their fruits.

 - “Not every man who says to Me: “Lord, Lord” will enter into the kingdom of the heavens; but only the man who does the will of my Father in the heavens.